Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

  algebraic data types are -- algebraic.

 One way of thinking about algebraic data types is that they can be implemented in terms of two "type operators" -- $+$ and $\times$.
-These type operators then obey very similar laws to the ones we are fimiliar with from elementary arithmetic, but where equality is replaced with isomorphism:
+These type operators then obey very similar laws to the ones we are familiar with from elementary arithmetic, but where equality is replaced with isomorphism:

 ::: mathblock
  1. For all types X, Y, and Z: $(X + Y) + Z \equiv X + (Y + Z)$